idatta21/idatta21.github.io/_posts/2021-8-17-My-First-blog.md

 ---
 layout: post
-title: My first blog post about data scientist
+title: Data Scientists Vs Statisticians
 ---

-What do you think being a data scientist is about?

-More generally, a data scientist is someone who knows how to extract meaning from and interpret data, which requires both tools and methods from statistics and machine learning, as well as being human.
+More generally, a Data Scientist is someone who knows how to extract meaning from and interpret data, which requires both tools and methods from statistics and machine learning, as well as being human.
 Data scientist spends a lot of time in the process of collecting, cleaning, and munging data, because data is never clean.
 This process requires persistence, statistics, and software engineering skills—skills that are also necessary for understanding biases in the data, and for debugging logging output from code.

-What do you see as the major duties and/or knowledge areas?

 Organizations today are grappling with how to make sense of an inordinate amount of disparate data.
 The ability to transform a sea of data into actionable insights can have a profound impact.
 By extrapolating and sharing these insights, data scientists help organizations to solve vexing problems.
 Combining computer science, modeling, statistics, analytics, and math skills—along with sound business sense—data scientists uncover the answers to major questions that help organizations make objective decisions.